liquidctl/liquidctl/docs/developer/process.md

-8. If a tree falls in the forest and no one is around to hear it, it does not make a sound: breaking changes that will not observed by any real users (at the time of the change ) may be ok, on the condition that they be reversed should a user come forward;
+8. If a tree falls in the forest and no one is around to hear it, it does not make a sound: breaking changes that will not observed by any real users (at the time of the change ) may be ok, on the condition that they be reversed should one of those users come forward;
 9. Some APIs are documented to be *unstable* and, thus, are exempt from the stability guarantee.